 Supports prospective and current international students studying at Michigan Tech, as well as Michigan Tech students interested in studying abroad.

 Provides daily departmental mail delivery and can offer lower cost UPS and FedEx shipping rates and reduced-rate permit mailings.
 Additional services include envelope stuffing, sorting, and addressing.

-Provides many in-house services including conference rooms, special event spaces, guest rooms, bowling alley and billiards room.
+Provides many in-house services including conference rooms, special event spaces, guest rooms and billiards room.
 Also home to the Keweenaw Commons Food Court, Dining Services Office, Catering Services Office, USG, Student Organizations Office, Student Activities Office and the Campus Bookstore.